 Keep in mind though that in order to enable fully responsiveness the number of columns has some limits.
 A long table with >10 columns will be squeezed on a mobile screen, simply because of the dimensions of the screen.
 Should you have that much information the recommended solution is to break up the table into several tables or visualizations.
 Mobile users can sum up to 50 percent or more of your readers, for them (and for the desktop users as well) it is better to not overdo a table.
 Instead try to think of breaking up the information you got into pieces, which are easier to understand.

 Let us go on to create the table below:

 1. Preparing and importing the data

 This is the dataset that powers the table above.
-Basically, it's a 1:1 copy of your dataset but without losing speadsheet features like sorting and searching.
+Basically, it's a 1:1 copy of your dataset but without losing spreadsheet features like sorting and searching.
 At the same time, it looks better than an embedded Excel table.
 Note that in the table below the numbers are on the left side of the columns, which indicates that the Excel version below sees them as text.

 While Datawrapper is quite good at detecting the format of input you should try to make sure in Excel that the formats are all corrected.
-A good visual indicator - depending on the version of Excel you use and the language settings is whether the values are aligned on the left or the right of the cells.
+A good visual indicator – depending on the version of Excel you use and the language settings is whether the values are aligned on the left or the right of the cells.
 If they are aligned left, they are understood as text.
 If they are aligned right, they are detected as numbers.
 In our example below the separator (a dot) results in the number being falsely detected as text.
-Given that people around the world use Datawrapper simply take this as point to check - American users for example would see numbers with a comma being understood as text instead of numbers.
+Given that people around the world use Datawrapper simply take this as a point to check - American users, for example, would see numbers with a comma being understood as text instead of numbers.
 Datawrapper provides a very easy to use "locale settings" which corrects this with one click.
 So it is your choice whether you localize the data already in Excel or later in Datawrapper.

 Click on the screenshot above to get the data from a Google Sheet.